StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 1. Head over to your Agent v1 `conf.d` directory found at the following location `/etc/sts-agent/conf.d/`.
 2. Copy each of the files in the `conf.d` directory to their respective v2 subdirectories inside the Agent v2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.
-   - **DO NOT** just copy all the files from the `/etc/sts-agent/conf.d/` to `/etc/stackstate-agent/conf.d/` as Agent v2 works with a directory subdirectory structure.
-Let's take `splunk_topology` as an example, you will have to do the following:
+   - **DO NOT** just copy all the files from the `/etc/sts-agent/conf.d/` to `/etc/stackstate-agent/conf.d/` as Agent v2 works with a subdirectory structure.
-     - Copy `/etc/sts-agent/conf.d/splunk_topology.yaml` into `/etc/stackstate-agent/conf.d/splunk_topology.d/`.
+   - For Example, Copy the file `/etc/sts-agent/conf.d/splunk_topology.yaml` into `/etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml`.

 ### 5. Migrate the Agent v1 Cache